 (3) The beneficiary must have vested rights to the money, with receipt conditioned only on the passage of time.”15

-In the case of a QSF trust, the first two elements are easily found to be present.
+In the case of a Qualified Settlement Fund, the first two elements are easily found to be present.
 However, the third element is not present in a properly structured QSF trust.
 As has been discussed, the rights of a beneficiary (plaintiff) of a QSF trust and any other party claiming assets in the QSF trust are not vested, and the receipt of funds is not conditioned only on the passage of time; it is in the trustee’s sole and absolute discretion and authority—based on several conditions—to determine when and if to vest beneficiaries and make disbursements of funds.

 Thus, in a properly constructed QSF, there is no constructive receipt or economic benefit, and, as such, there is no receipt or ownership of funds.